buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/Atlas-FMG-JSON Handlebars Template.md

 world: {{@importDataRoot.info.mapName}}
 ---

+> [!NOTE] Edit This Note
-**(Edit this page in source mode to see comments about some manual edits that you may need to perform after the import is completed.)****
+> **(Edit this page in source mode to see comments about some manual edits that you may need to perform after the import is completed.)****
+> %% See comments below for editing instructions.
+You can delete this callout if you want. %%

 # States